Nat-Pryer/Tech-Haven-Post-Pandemic-Analysis/README.md

 - Generally, products with the highest order count percentage tend to generate the lowest revenue.

 <img src="Data/Product Performance (Even Larger).png" />

+**Customer Growth and Repeat Purchase Trends**

+- Unique customers have steadily decreased from 55,742 in 2020 to 33,846 in 2023, showing a decline of about 39% over the four years.

+- Repeat customer numbers have also decreased, from 10,586 in 2020 to 4,119 in 2023, reflecting a decrease of approximately 61%.

+- The repeat rate has been consistently dropping each year, from 19.0% in 2020 to 12.2% in 2023, signaling a growing challenge in maintaining customer loyalty and encouraging repeat business.

 **Loyalty Program Performance**